zerokilobytes/EnterpriseApplicationPatterns/README.md

         • Make calls directly to the database or through a thin database wrapper
         • Each individual transaction will have its own Transaction Script routine or list of sub routine

+    1.3 Table Module
-    1.3 Organizes business logic around database tables or view with one class per database object.
+        Organizes business logic around database tables or view with one class per database object.
 Each class encapsulates all the domain logic for all records stored in a table or view
         • It presents a database-centric approach